 I canceled my cable subscription, and this is what I've learned.

-I canceled my cable last weekend, and it will save me about $100 per month.
+I canceled my cable two years ago, and it saves me about $44 per month.
 Here's what it's been like so far.

 In my kitchen, I have a dry erase board on which I keep a running list of groceries to buy and chores to do.
-For the last two months, I've had "CANCEL CABLE" written at the bottom in big loopy purple letters, circled for emphasis, plus an old cable bill stuck to it with a magnet just in case my message to myself wasn't clear enough.
+Two years ago, I had "CANCEL CABLE" written at the bottom in big loopy purple letters, circled for emphasis, plus an old cable bill stuck to it with a magnet just in case my message to myself wasn't clear enough.

-The truth about my viewing habits is that I already rely heavily on streaming services, and know that most of my regular shows are available through them.
-But there are no easy, obvious streaming options for a handful of my most beloved programs' latest episodes, not to mention that I rarely watch any live TV.
-I get home too late for the national evening news broadcasts, and it's nice watching those on my own schedule with the ability to fast forward through all of the dopey pharmaceutical commercials.
+Back then, the truth about my viewing habits was that I already relied heavily on streaming services, and I knew that most of my regular shows were available through them.
+But there was no easy, obvious streaming options for a handful of my most beloved programs, and having a DVR meant that I rarely watched any live TV.
+I got home too late for the national evening news broadcasts, and it was nice watching those on my own schedule with the ability to fast forward through all of the dopey pharmaceutical commercials.
 I wasn't quite ready to let go.

-That all changed last week.
-With HBO Now slated to launch just in time for the Game of Thrones season premiere, it was finally time.
+That all changed when HBO launched its cordcutter-friendly streaming option, HBO Now, just in time for the season premiere of Game of Thrones.
+It was finally time.
 I took a deep breath, steeled myself up for a multi-hour knock-down-drag-out fight with my cable provider's retention department, and took the plunge.
 And here's where I give a quick shout out to RCN, because outside of asking me why I wanted to downgrade my package to internet only, it was a short and pleasant conversation, I wasn't punted off to any retention specialists, and everything was arranged in under 10 minutes.
 Sorry, guys, but I have no horror story for you here, RCN was actually pretty great.

 My first order of business after that was to make a list of everything I record on my TiVo before I had to ship it back to RCN (prepaid UPS labels FTW!), and find a different way to watch it.
 Here's what that looks like.